MikeAvgeros/fitz-composer/README.md

 -   ### Google Development Tools

-    Throughout the development process, I have been consistently checking if all my pages work well on different screen sizes and devices.
+    Throughout the development process, I have been consistently testing that all my pages work well on different screen sizes and devices.

     -   This has helped me adjust the values on my font size variables so that my fonts are responsive and work well with all screen sizes.